-The Dutch Colony Motor Inn started operations in 1964 by Erna and R. Harding “Breity” Breithaupt.
+The Dutch Colony Motor Inn once sat on route 422 in Exeter Township.
+It began operations in 1964 by Erna and R. Harding “Breity” Breithaupt.
 Breity Breithaupt was an aviation pioneer and owned Reading Aviation Service at Reading Regional Airport.
 A few years after opening they added the Antique Airplane Restaurant, named fittingly due to a 1927 Monocoupe, last flown in the 1966 Reading Air Show, hanging from it’s ceiling inside the restaurant.

 The Dutch Colony Motor Inn was closed and demolished in 2007, to make way for the Exeter Commons shopping center along Perkiomen Avenue.
-Now, yet another strip mall stands in it’s place.
+Now the Exeter Commons shopping center stands in its place.

 What happened to the plane, you ask?